 This example is dated 1973 and is 5.5”high x 6” wide.

-Country Fair is complete with a ferris wheel and merry go round.
+Country Fair is complete with a Ferris wheel and carousel.
 The original 1971 copyright registration for this item gave its name as The Carnival.

 This example is dated 1971 on the front and is numbered #241/500 on the back of the mount; no mention of an Ivers signature.
 The numbering format is very strange because Cybis almost never included the edition size in their signatures; perhaps they only did this for these first-year pieces.